 - Health Insurance

-Laptop Computer - Please note that we cannot provide full assistance for the purchase of a Macbook, as it is more expensive than the standard suggested Dell laptop.
-We can provide additional loan eligibility up to the cost of the standard Dell laptop as offered by The William & Mary College Bookstore (approximately $1800).
-To request the laptop increase, you must provide a paid receipt/bill of sale or price sheet outlining the cost along with the one time budget increase request form from the student.
+Laptop Computer - Please note that we cannot provide full assistance for the purchase of a Macbook, as it is more expensive than the average cost of a pc.
+We can provide additional loan eligibility for that average expense plus peripheral devices (not tablets) up to $1920 including loan fees.
+To request the laptop increase, you must provide either a paid receipt/bill of sale or price sheet outlining the cost along with the one time budget increase request form from the student.
 It is important to note, that we can only do a computer increase once per student.
 However, if you are continuing to graduate school at W&M or your first computer suffers a catastrophic event, please check with our office to determine if you can be considered for another increase.

 The request for Laptop Computer Increase can include the cost of a printer and other necessary peripherals, however it does not cover software, apps, tablets, speakers, etc.